huggingface/blog/constrained-beam-search.md

 possible_outputs == [
-   "The woman attended the Ross School of Business in Michigan.", "The woman was the administrator for the Harvard school of Business in MA."
+   "The woman attended the Ross School of Business in Michigan.", "The woman was the administrator for the Harvard School of Business in MA."
 ]
 ```